School of Architecture

 The courses in English teaching have been implemented for three years, which were taught mostly by internationally renowned professors who were invited to give lectures by the school of architecture.
 It made a guarantee for the education of overseas students.

 Specific design studio for professional training

-Design course was the compulsory course in curriculum, which were directed by teacher group with different research area.
+Design course was the compulsory course of the curriculum, which was directed by teacher group with different research area.
 Students were required to finish design project by group or individual.
 In the practice of design, the knowledge of theory was exercised comprehensively.
 To meet the requirements of the compulsory professional courses, students have the opportunity to elective courses interdisciplinary, which could help them develop comprehensive professionals.